Yu-Shiba-Rusinov states in the s-wave superconducting kagome Hubbard model: Self-consistent Bogoliubov-de Gennes calculations

-To consider the properties of the YSR states in the vicinity of the selected single-particle energies corresponding to the VHS, DP and FB, we follow the choice of Ref.~\cite{basak2022} and consider the chemical potential $\mu$ as an external parameter, rather than the average electron filling level ($\overline{n}_{e}=\sum_i n_{ei}/N_{\rm tot}$, with $N_{\rm tot}$ being the total number of sites) as in Refs.~\cite{bai2023,bai2023a}.
-Then, the procedure of obtaining a self-consistent solution is as follows: first, an initial guess for the pair potential $\Delta_i$ is chosen; second, the $2-$by$-2$ BdG equations are solved for a given value of $\mu$; third, the obtained solutions of the corresponding eigenvalue problem are used to get a new spatial distribution of the pair potential.
-This procedure is repeated until the numerical convergence.
-After the convergence, utilizing the self-consistent solutions of the BdG equations, we calculate the remaining pertinent physical quantities, including the free energy $\mathcal{F}$ and electron density $n_{ei}$ given by Eqs.~(\ref{F_ne}) and (\ref{OP}).
+When $J$ is sufficiently small or large (i.e., beyond the hysteresis loop of the related first-order transition), numerical self-consistent BdG calculations are performed as follows.
+First, we take an arbitrary non-zero initial guess for $\Delta_i$.
+Second, utilizing this guess, we solve the BdG equations~(\ref{bdg}), obtaining the corresponding quasiparticle energies $\varepsilon_{n\sigma}$ and wavefunctions (i.e., $u_{in\sigma}$ and $v_{in\sigma}$).
+Third, using these energies and wave functions, we calculate a new pair potential from Eq.~(\ref{OP}) and repeat the second step until the numerical convergence of $\Delta_i$ is achieved.

+For $J$ near the first-order transition, one needs to capture the related hysteresis behavior.
+In this case, we apply a history-dependent initialization~\cite{chen2012a, shanenko2008a} in the ascending and descending manners.
+For the ascending/descending calculations, $J$ is increased/decreased by a sufficiently small step $\delta J$, and the BdG equations utilize the pair potential of the previous step as the initial condition.
+This makes it possible to get a hysteresis loop around the first-order phase transition when varying $J$, as seen in Figs.~\ref{fig2} and \ref{fig3}.

-In our work, the energy-related quantities (e.g., $g$, $\mu$, $K$, $J$, $\Delta_i$ and $\mathcal{F}$) are measured in units of the nearest-neighbor hopping parameter $t$.
-We consider a kagome lattice with $N\times N=20\times20$ primitive unit cells under the periodic boundary conditions at zero temperature $T=0$.
+In our work, the energy-related quantities (e.g., $g$, $\mu$, $K$, $J$, $\Delta_i$ and $F$) are measured in units of the nearest-neighbor hopping parameter $t$.
+We consider a kagome lattice with $N\times N=20\times20$ primitive unit cells.
 The chosen value of $N$ is sufficiently large to reach the regime of an isolated YSR state.
-The doped magnetic impurity is set at the site $i_0=\{19, 20\}$ marked by the red star in Fig.~\ref{fig1}(a).
+The doped magnetic impurity is positioned at the site $i_0=\{19, 20\}$ and marked by the red star in Fig.~\ref{fig1}(a).
 For our calculations, we adopt $K=0$ and $\hbar\omega_D=8$.
-Since the single-particle energy interval of the non-superconducting kagome model is from $-4t$ to $2t$, $\hbar\omega_D$ is large enough to include all the positive quasiparticle states when calculating the pair potential given by Eq.~(\ref{OP}).
-However, this choice of the parameters of the model is not critical for our general conclusions.
+Since the single-particle energy varies from $-4$ to $2$ in the non-superconducting kagome model, the adopted values of $\hbar\omega_D$ are large enough to include all the quasiparticle states with positive energies when calculating the pair potential given by Eq.~(\ref{OP}).
+This choice of $K$ and $\hbar \omega_D$ is not critical for our qualitative conclusions, other sets of these parameters produce similar results.